matteobecchi/timeseries_analysis/README.md

 `matplotlib`, `numpy`, `plotly`, `scipy`.

 ## Gaussian fitting procedure
-1. The histogram of the timeseries is computed, using the `bins='auto'` numpy option (unless a different `bins` is passed as imput parameter).
+1. The histogram of the time-series is computed, using the `bins='auto'` numpy option (unless a different `bins` is passed as imput parameter).
 2. The histogram is smoothed with moving average with `window_size=3` (unless there are less that 50 bins, in wich case no smoothing occurs).
 3. The absolute maximum of the histogram is found.
 4. Two Gaussian fits are performed: